burnettlab/rtl-generator/README.md

 The generator determines what to replace parameterized sections with by searching for a match of `parameter_name` in the following order:

-- Variable in current Generator Helper scope: replaces the section with the value of the variable
+- Variable in current Generator Helper scope: replaces the section with the value of the variable, converted to a string
 - Function in the current Generator Helper scope: replaces the section with the returned string from calling the function
-- Variable in the global scope (this includes passed arguments): replaces the section with the value of the variable
+- Variable in the global scope (this includes passed arguments): replaces the section with the value of the variable, converted to a string
 - Function in the global scope: replaces the section with the returned string from calling the function

 A `KeyError` is raised and generated RTL not written if `parameter_name` is not found in any of the above locations.